Millennium Prize Problems: Overview

-Solved problem
+Solved problems

 Poincaré conjecture

 A compact 2-dimensional surface without boundary is topologically homeomorphic to a 2-sphere if every loop can be continuously tightened to a point.
 The Poincaré conjecture asserts that the same is true for 3-dimensional spaces.

-In the field of geometric topology, a two-dimensional sphere is characterized by the fact that it is the only closed and simply-connected two-dimensional surface.
+In the field of geometric topology, a two-dimensional sphere is characterized by the fact that it is the only closed and simply connected two-dimensional surface.
 In 1904, Henri Poincaré posed the question of whether an analogous statement holds true for three-dimensional shapes.
 This came to be known as the Poincaré conjecture, the precise formulation of which states:

 Any three-dimensional topological manifold which is closed and simply-connected must be homeomorphic to the 3-sphere.

 Although the conjecture is usually stated in this form, it is equivalent (as was discovered in the 1950s) to pose it in the context of smooth manifolds and diffeomorphisms.

 A proof of this conjecture, together with the more powerful geometrization conjecture, was given by Grigori Perelman in 2002 and 2003.
 Perelman's solution completed Richard Hamilton's program for the solution of the geometrization conjecture, which he had developed over the course of the preceding twenty years.
 Hamilton and Perelman's work revolved around Hamilton's Ricci flow, which is a complicated system of partial differential equations defined in the field of Riemannian geometry.

 For his contributions to the theory of Ricci flow, Perelman was awarded the Fields Medal in 2006.
 However, he declined to accept the prize.
 For his proof of the Poincaré conjecture, Perelman was awarded the Millennium Prize on March 18, 2010.
 However, he declined the award and the associated prize money, stating that Hamilton's contribution was no less than his own.